 All Nectar Research Cloud sites work together to provide a common interface for access to cloud resources with a high level of interoperability across all these sites.
 Most of the services provided by the Research Cloud are supported at all sites in the federation.

 There are some useful Nectar cloud services which are currently available only at particular sites in the Nectar federation.
 The matrix below specifies the main services of this kind, and the sites where they are available.
-Advanced networking and shared file system are expected to become available at other sites in the near future.

 |Nectar Site||Shared File System||GPUs||Big Memory VMs||Windows VMs||Volume Storage Backup|

 The Nectar shared filesystem service provides a simple interface for provisioning and managing shared file systems that can be mounted on multiple Virtual Machines.
 Access to these systems can be via NFS, CIFS (SMB) or CEPHFS, depending on the site.